 WHAT MAKES A HABITAT HOME AFFORDABLE TO ME?

 - Houses are sold at cost & for no profit to Habitat (labor is provided by Habitat partners and many other volunteers)

 - Low subsidized interest loan (usually through USDA)

 - Low monthly payment

 HOW CAN I APPLY?

-Come by our office or visit our website to learn about what homes are available.
+Come by our office or contact Susan at firstname.lastname@example.org to learn about what homes are available.
 Request an application packet and review all the information about our partnership program.
 Schedule an appointment for an initial application session.
 No documents are needed at the application session, but will be requested later & throughout the application process